ikron/epimutation/README.md

 Scripts for subsetting single cytosine and DMR methylomes are in the folder ./subsets

+## Calculating methylation divergence for the MA pedigree samples

+Scripts for calculating methylation divergence for the MA samples for single cytosines and DMRs and for different subsets of the genome are in ./pedigree_div

+The output of the divergence calculations are in ./Illumina_ABdata for the WGBS data and in ./nanoporeABdata for the Nanopore data

 ## Processing ChIP-seq data

 Scripts for processing ChIP-seq data are in the folder ./Chipseq